mech-lang/mech/README.md

 - table - defines a `Table`, the core data structure of Mech.
 Also defines a `Value`, which unifies the various data types (Number, String, Bool, Table).
 - database - defines a `Database` of tables.
 Databases accept `Transactions`, which is are sets of `Changes` to the database.
 - indexes - defines the various indexes used to quickly look up information in the database
-- runtime - defines `Blocks`, which comprise the compute network of each core.
+- runtime - defines a `Runtime`, which orchestrates the compute graph; and `Blocks`, which comprise the compute graph.
 - operations - defines the primitive operations that can be performed by nodes in the compute network.

 ## Usage